justincastilla/book-search/README.md

 Repository contents:

 ### `example.env`
 Update and rename this file to only `.env`.
-Provide your own credentials for the Elastic Cloud ID and Elastic API Key.
+Provide your own credentials for the Elasticsearch Endpoint and Elastic API Key.
 The default index name for this repository is set to `books`

 ### `src/`